veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 To show you that, we have prepared three use case scenarios of fictional applications.
 The scenarios correspond to the three veracity managemenet modes.

 ### Veracity Management Modes
-* **Veracity-managed**: all user management is done in Veracity Access Hub, so there is no need to build your user management front-end.
+* **Veracity-managed** - All user management is done in Veracity Access Hub, so there is no need to build your user management front-end.
 [See our Veracity managed example](#hot-seating-office-manager).
-* **Hybrid**: this is for services with a well-defined lease privilege – meaning you can still manage most of your user access needs in Veracity Access Hub, but can also extend this to individual services for more granular control.
+* **Hybrid** - This is for services with a well-defined lease privilege – meaning you can still manage most of your user access needs in Veracity Access Hub, but can also extend this to individual services for more granular control.
 [See our hybrid example](#health-and-safety-tracker).
-* **Service-managed**: this one has no defined lease privilege – it is built on your own authorization policies and front-end interfaces, relying on Veracity Access Management’s robust back-end.
+* **Service-managed** - This one has no defined lease privilege – it is built on your own authorization policies and front-end interfaces, relying on Veracity Access Management’s robust back-end.
 This allows you to easily manage users, sharing other experiences between multiple services on the Veracity platform for a superior user experience.
 [See our service managed example](#mall-management-application).

 ### Download use cases
 You can access our use cases in a PDF Format.